 (C) Informed consent.

 (i) Licensees may not initiate a background investigation without the informed and signed consent of the subject individual.
 This consent must include authorization to share personal information with other individuals or organizations as necessary to complete the background investigation.
 Before a final adverse determination, the licensee shall provide the individual with an opportunity to correct any inaccurate or incomplete information that is developed during the background investigation.
 Licensees do not need to obtain signed consent from those individuals that meet the requirements of paragraph (4)(B) of this subsection.
-A signed consent must be obtained prior to any reinvestigation.
+A signed consent must be obtained before any reinvestigation.

 (ii) The subject individual may withdraw his or her consent at any time.
 Licensees shall inform the individual that: